learn-co-students/nyc-dumbo-web-100719/22-intro-to-js/README.md

   * Week 1 - Becoming a front-end developer
   * Week 2 - Becoming a better front-end developer & understanding JS fundamentals
   * Week 3 - Project week & shiny new JS

   * Three essential pillars of front-end web programming
+    - HTML: The content, structure of the site
+    - CSS: Experience and interact with the site aesthetically
+    - JS: Actions and interactivity (without page refresh)

     * Three essential pillars of JS
+      - Event Listening: Listening for an event (if an event happens, some snippet of code will execute)
+      - DOM Manipulation: Document Object Model will change based on the actions
+      - Communicate with the server: Pulling/putting data into your API without refreshing the page

+      When X event happens,
+      we will do Y fetch,
+      and slap Z on/off the DOM.

 # Cool sites